The Kilvin CMS.

 ./publicdirectory your web root.

-- Direct your browser to the install.php file on your new site and run the installer.
-Example: http://mysite.com/install.php
+- Direct your browser to the /installer URL on your new site and run the installer.
+Example: https://mysite.com/installer

 - Weblogs, Fields, Categories, Statuses, Member Groups, Members, and most preferences are global and NOT site-specific